glassroom/generalized_orders_of_magnitude/README.md

 ### Precision, Execution Time, and Memory Use Compared to Float32 and Float64

-Comparing Complex64 GOOMs to Float32 and Complex128 GOOMs to Float64 on CUDA devices, over common representable magnitudes, we find that precision is competitive (the same or within a fraction of the least significant decimal digit), while execution time and memory use typically double (with some variation).

 We provide a Python script for comparing the precision, execution time, and memory use of Complex64 GOOMs to Float32 and Complex128 GOOMs to Float64 on CUDA devices.
 To run the script, clone _and install_ this repository, install `torch`, `numpy`, `pandas`, and `matplotlib`, and execute from the command line:

 ```